s3codecL/s3codecL/README.md

 - ### ✨ A little bit about me...
-**I have great motivation to continue continue to hone my skills and grow professionally. professionally.
-I have full confidence in my ability to solve problems, commitment, excellent relations and proactivity that will not go unnoticed. unnoticed.**
+**I have great motivation to continue continue to hone my skills and grow professionally.
+I have full confidence in
+my ability to solve problems, commitment, excellent relations and proactivity that will not go unnoticed.**
 - ### ✨ I am currently attending the bootcamp (Full Stack Python) at Talento Digital Chile., **and I also managed to complete +30 courses and Diplomas that you can check in the following link**